defunxyz/music-search/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```

-## Technical Decisions
-React was chosen as the core framework of this project due to the simplicity, clean, and single-page nature of this web application.
-One of React’s core strengths lies in building web applications with pages that act independently from each other, for example, a component displaying time can do this in its own state without being affected by changes in another component on the same page. [^1]

-Now we will dive into some comparisons and reasons behind decisions we made, follow along.
-The first reason we decided React over Angular, is because we liked how easy it is to quickly get started and code, there is a huge community and React is also a lot more popular compared to Angular [^2].
-On a technical note [^3]: “one of the powerful sides of React is that it provides a good abstraction which means that it does not expose any complex internals to the user.”
-In addition, since none of us had good previous experience with TypeScript we felt it would require extra time to pick up and fully learn.
-Furthermore, Angular has a steep learning curve and is not well-documented [^4].

-When it came to Vue.js, we knew that both Vue.js and Reactjs are two of the biggest and most popular front-end frameworks out there.
-However, they both as always come with differences.
-Virtual DOM is something both frameworks implement, which allows you to refresh parts of the page, or single components without reloading the whole page [^5].
-Component-based development which allows code reuse and improves productivity, and speed is provided by both [^5].
-Syntax differs a bit.
-But, Reactjs at the time of decision had and still probably has more widespread usage.

-The last reason we decided to go with React is because of light previous experience with this framework, we decided to explore it deeper and build something cool.

-For the CSS framework, we skipped the public options and decided to handcraft our own CSS-like framework.
-The decision to proceed with this was because we (1) wanted more control over our user interface and (2) wanted to do something better than what exists out there.

-For third-party web APIs, we decided to pick a few that suited our web application purpose.
-Since we decided in a very short time to pivot and build a utility for searching artists, albums, songs, and tracks, we knew what APIs we needed to choose.

-### Listing APIs used in this stack:

-* Spotify Web API (Core driver)
-* Napster Web API
-* Wikipedia Web API (for additional details about artists e.g. bio summary)
-* APISEEDS Lyrics API

 ## Running examples